game-fuse/game-fuse-js/README.md

 ## In game leaderboard

-Leaderboards can be easily created within GameFuse From the Unity game client, a Leaderboard Entry can be added with a leaderboard_name, score, and extra_attributes (metadata) for the current signed in user
+Leaderboards can be easily created within GameFuse From the JS game client, a Leaderboard Entry can be added with a leaderboard_name, score, and extra_attributes (metadata) for the current signed in user
 Leaderboards can be downloaded for a specific leaderboard_name, which would gather all the high scores in order for all users in the game or
 Leaderboards can be downloaded for a specific user, so that you can download the current users leaderboard data for all leaderboard_names
 The below example shows submitting 2 leaderboard entries, then retrieving them for the game, and for the current user